Guwahati Family Court – Mutual Consent Divorce, Kamrup (Metropolitan)

 Amingaon falls under Kamrup (Rural) District — not Kamrup (Metropolitan).
 The Guwahati Family Courts have jurisdiction only over Kamrup (Metro) District.
 If your residential address and the matrimonial home are both in Kamrup Rural, you file at the Kamrup District Court, not at Guwahati Family Court.
 However, if your marriage was solemnized within Guwahati city limits or the wife currently resides within Kamrup (Metro), those grounds would give jurisdiction here.
 We confirm the correct basis before drafting begins.

 Jurisdiction is established on your current Guwahati residence — your husband's Delhi posting does not affect this.
 The petition and all documentation are prepared entirely remotely.
 For the First Motion and Second Motion hearings, both spouses typically need to appear — either in person or, where permitted by the judge, via video conferencing.
-Government service postings that make physical appearance difficult can sometimes support a request for video conferencing or a coordinated travel window.
+Government service postings that make physical appearance difficult can sometimes support a request for video conferencing.
 We structure each case around the attendance constraints from the start.

 A government quarter is not a private asset and cannot be transferred between spouses — it is allotted by the employer and reverts upon service termination or change.
 However, if the other spouse currently resides in that quarter, the settlement should address the handover arrangement: by what date the non-allottee spouse vacates, and what the agreed residential arrangement is in the interim.
 Leaving this silent creates practical complications after the decree is passed, even if the quarter itself is not a divisible asset.

 In a straightforward mutual consent case, both spouses are typically required in person on two occasions: the First Motion hearing and the Second Motion hearing.
-The counselling session also requires attendance — for spouses who are posted elsewhere or abroad, video conferencing may be arranged at judicial discretion.
-Interim listing dates are handled by the advocate.
+The counselling session also requires attendance — for spouses posted elsewhere or abroad, video conferencing may be arranged at judicial discretion.
+Interim listing dates are handled by the advocate without either party attending.
 Where a cooling-off waiver is granted, the total appearances remain the same but the gap between them is shorter.

 We File at Guwahati Family Court

-Guwahati's mutual divorce filing profile has a character that is unlike any other city in this series.
-It is the administrative and commercial hub of Northeast India — which means a high proportion of government and defence couples, both central and state service, with one spouse frequently posted outside Assam.
-It also means inter-state marriages involving couples from Assam, Nagaland, Meghalaya, and Mizoram, where the applicable personal law and the jurisdictional basis can both require careful verification before filing.
+Guwahati's mutual divorce filing profile is unlike any other city in this series.
+It is the administrative and commercial hub of Northeast India — which means a high proportion of government and defence couples, often with one spouse posted outside Assam.
+It also means inter-state marriages involving couples from Assam, Nagaland, Meghalaya, and Mizoram, where the applicable personal law and the jurisdictional basis can both require verification before filing.